openNDS/openNDS/docs/source/config.rst

 Default: ``10``

-Upload and Download bucket ratios can be defined.

-Allows fine control of upload rate limit threshold overrun per client.
+Upload and Download bucket ratios can be defined which allow fine control of upload rate limit threshold overrun per client.

 Used in conjunction with MaxDownloadBucketSize and MaxUploadBucketSize.

 Facilitates calculation of a dynamic "bucket size" or "queue length" (in packets) to be used for buffering upload and download traffic to achieve rate restrictions defined in this config file or by FAS for individual clients.

-If a bucket becomes full, packets will overflow and be dropped to maintain the rate limit.

-To minimise the number of dropped packets the bucket ratio can be increased whilst still maintaining the configured rate restriction.
+If a bucket becomes full, packets will be dropped to maintain the rate limit.
+To minimise the number of dropped packets, the bucket ratio can be increased whilst still maintaining the configured rate restriction.

-***CAUTION*** Large values may consume large amounts of memory per client.
+***CAUTION*** Larger values consume more memory per client.

 If the client's average rate does not exceed its configured value within the ratecheck window interval (See RateCheckWindow option), no memory is consumed.